opencv/opencv/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.rst

                    *Compatibility:* > OpenCV 2.4.4

-                   *Author:* |Author_VsevolodG|
+                   *Author:* |Author_EricCh|

-                   Explains how to build and run a simple desktop Java application using Eclipse and the Simple Build Tool (SBT).
+                   Explains how to build and run a simple desktop Java application using Eclipse, Ant or the Simple Build Tool (SBT).

   ================ =================================================